 Step 1: Brainstorm topics and ideas

-You need to make creative efforts to find the best conclusion to a particular challenge or problem.
+You need to creatively find the best conclusion to a particular challenge or problem.
 That is what happens when you brainstorm: switching different light bulbs on so that you can pick out the one that shines the brightest.

 Although brainstorming is more effective when carried out in a group of two or more persons, you can readily adopt it as well if you are a solo content producer or marketer.
 It’s all about generating the right ideas that will help to solve problems.